Border closure not breaching free trade agreement, FG says

 “So, Nigeria’s economy still remains a buffer zone for the West African sub-region.

-“Besides, most of the people that come into this country and melt into the population from the West African sub-region come in because this country is accommodating them.
+“Besides, most of the people that come into this country and melt into the population from the West African su-region come in because this country is accommodating them.

-“Take, for example, people from the Niger Republic when they come into Kano State, which will differentiate them from the people from Kano, or those from the Benin Republic who come into Oyo State or Osun.
+“Take for example, people from Niger Republic when they come into Kano State, what will differentiate them from the people from Kano, or those from Benin Republic who come into Oyo State or Osun.
 They look like us.

 “This situation creates a problem, and the border closure is a measure that has gone a long way in solving the problem,’’ Nanono told the News Agency of Nigeria (NAN).